collective/collective.elastic.plone/README.rst

 --------

 Install ``collective.elastic.plone[redis,opensearch]`` by adding it to your buildout.
-The extra requirements are needed for the queue server and index server used and may vary, see below.
+The extra requirements are needed for the queue server and index server used may vary, see below.
+Environment may vary too.
+Also, see below.

 ::